devbar/gnucash-docker-for-python/README.md

 ## How to build?

-Include required gnucash binaries first.
+Include required gnucash binaries first:

 ```
 ./include_tarball.sh 3.7
 ```

-Use docker to build container.
+Use docker to build container:

 ```
 docker build . -t gnucash-python:3.7